JimCodified/port-docs/docs/port-overview.md

 ## Get started with Port

 Trying out Port for yourself is free and easy, simply [create an account](https://app.getport.io) and follow the quick onboarding process.
-The [Getting started](/quickstart) page will walk you through the different components of your portal and the value they provide.
+The [getting started](/quickstart) page will walk you through the different components of your portal and the value they provide.

 ## What is Port